-- Children who appear (to the admission authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Children with an older brother or sister (a sibling) in attendance at the school at the date of admission.
-Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent or carer's partner where the children live at the same address. - Children with a specific medical reason to go to the school (for example, where the child or one or both parents has a disability that means they can only go to one school).
+- Children who are currently looked after by a local authority (in care) in the UK, children who were previously looked after by a local authority in the UK or who appear to the admissions authority to have been in a state care outside of the UK, and immediately afterwards became subject to an adoption, residence (child arrangements) order or special guardianship order.
+Evidence of the appropriate order must be submitted before the closing date for applications. - Children with an older brother or sister (a sibling) in attendance at the school at the date of admission.
+Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent or carer's partner where the children live at the same address.

+- Children with a specific medical reason to go to the school (for example, where the child or one or both parents has a disability that means they can only go to one school).
 Strong supporting evidence must be provided from a healthcare professional who is independent of both the family and the school.
 The evidence must relate specifically to this school and must clearly demonstrate why it is the only school that can meet the child's needs.
 This evidence must be submitted with the application.
 If the required evidence is not provided, the school will be unable to consider giving the child higher priority. - Children living nearest to the school by measurement in a straight line distance from a single fixed central point at the school to a point in the centre of the home address of the child, using the Local Land and Property Gazetteer and British National Grid Easting and Northing co-ordinates.